- Stay within resource usage requirements.

 Ready for the real environment experience?

 Terraform by HashiCorp can manage your infrastructure across multiple cloud providers and on-prem.
 To reuse and share components across projects and to better organize large projects, you can create modules.
-In this Lab, you will use modules shared on the public Terraform Registry as well as a module that you create to provision a web server virtual machine in Azure.
-The Lab will also introduce you to Azure's browser-based Cloud Shell, which you will use to complete the Lab.
+In this lab, you will use modules shared on the public Terraform Registry as well as a module that you create to provision a web server virtual machine in Azure.
+The lab will introduce you to using Cloud Academy's browser-based IDE as you use it to complete the lab.

 - Create reusable Terraform modules